sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 #### Using SSH to clone repositories

+If repository authentication is required to `git clone` a repository then you must provide credentials to the container.

-Create a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) that contains the base64 encoded contents of your SSH private key (make sure it doesn’t require a passphrase) and known_hosts file.
-The [Secret] will be mounted in the `gitserver` deployment to authenticate with your code host.
+Create a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) that contains the base64 encoded contents of your SSH private key and `known_hosts` file.
+The SSH private key should not require a passphrase.
+The Secret will be mounted in the `gitserver` deployment to authenticate with your code host.

+**Option 1: Create Secret with Local SSH Keys**
 If you have access to the ssh keys locally, you can run the command below to create the secret:

 ```sh